ZenOokami/Python-LogSnoot/README.md

 The file is depenend on Lines - as in the Line's order are very important as well as their values:

+### Line1:
-+ Line0: System State | This line determines if Snooter will generate logs for you.
+System State | This line determines if Snooter will generate logs for you.

 When set to "on", Snooter will generate logs.
 When set to "off" Snooter will not.
 If set to anything else, You'll confuse Snooter and he'll assume the default, which is on.

+### Line2:
-+ Line1: Max Log Storage | This line determines how many Logs you'd like Snooter to hold on to.
+Max Log Storage | This line determines how many Logs you'd like Snooter to hold on to.
 If set to 0, he will store unlimited amount.

 When to set to any number above 0, he'll create a cap, and will do you the favor of deleting the oldest files until you're at your cap.

-**F.A.Q.s**
+___

+# F.A.Q.s

 Q) Why the name "LogSnoot"?